jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_duplex_install_kubernetes.rst

             # check available space (Avail Size (GiB)) in cgts-vg LVG where docker fs is located
             system host-lvg-list controller-0
             # if existing docker fs size + cgts-vg available space is less than
-            # 80G, you will need to add a new disk partition to cgts-vg.
+            # 60G, you will need to add a new disk partition to cgts-vg.
-            # There must be at least 20GB of available space after the docker
-            # filesystem is increased.

                # Assuming you have unused space on ROOT DISK, add partition to ROOT DISK.
                # ( if not use another unused disk )

                # Get device path of ROOT DISK
-               system host-show controller-0 --nowrap | fgrep rootfs
+               system host-show controller-0 | grep rootfs

                # Get UUID of ROOT DISK by listing disks
                system host-disk-list controller-0